eastgenomics/STP_Rotation-IGV/README.md

 ## What is IGV

+We'll be using IGV to visualise variants and their supporting data.

 The Integrative Genomics Viewer (IGV) is a high-performance, easy-to-use, interactive tool for the visual exploration of genomic data.
 It supports flexible integration of all the common types of genomic data and metadata, investigator-generated or publicly available, loaded from local or cloud sources.

 https://software.broadinstitute.org/software/igv/